Apologies To Parents

-I have no time, daddy, and I'm so overwhelmed, and stressed, and lost in all this schoolwork and extracurricular.
+I have no time, dad, and I'm so overwhelmed, and stressed.
 I don't even have time to make you a birthday gift.
 Nothing I can possibly write on here will make me feel any better.
 You will be home in 12 minutes and you'll sit at the table, we'll eat dinner and then they'll give you your gifts.
 That's my least favorite part, sitting there in front of you, and knowing I don't deserve a dad as great as you.

 You do so much for me.
 And I can never repay you for everything you are and all that you do.
-Thank you Daddy, and I'm so sorry for not thanking you enough, and for having nothing for you today, to show you how I feel about you.
+Thank you Daddy, and I'm so sorry for not thanking you enough, and for having nothing for you today.
 I love you.
 I wish I could start this week over.
 I'm so sorry.
 I love you.

 To my dear mother.....I know now how much I hurt you, how many times I was impatient with you when (I see now) you were doing the best you could.
 I was so hateful and hurtful to you and you always forgave me.
 I love and miss you so much and I'd give anything to be able to make it up to you.
 It's too late for that, of course, but I pray to God every night that He will tell you how much I care.....You've been gone for eight years now, but I still grieve.....Your daughter, Bev.

 Mom...
 I am so sorry things turned out the way they did.
 I wish I had been more patient with you.
 I will always be thankful for when you were ill and I was able to take care of you for a change.
 I'm sorry I didn't spend more time with you, brushing your hair or rubbing your feet.
 I love you.